Rugby Union is a team sport, so your individual contribution need stretch no further than basic kit (shirt, shorts, socks and boots) and a rugby ball.

 Rugby union is a staple in most schools across the country, and there are a whole host of school competitions, many of which hold some relationship with the RFU.
 For more information, check the Community Rugby RFU website.

-For late starters (which is not rare at all in rugby union), the RFU has a very handy club finder, while SportsFocus also has an extensive list of clubs in the country.
+For late starters (which is not rare at all in rugby union), the RFU has a very handy club finder, while Premiership Rugby also has an extensive list of clubs in the country.

 Scotland